Smile-Formations/React/README.md

-# Smile Radio
+# Stop watch Workshop

-Welcome to Smile Radio project
+Welcome to Smile `Stop watch Workshop`

-We'll learn how to create a simple Multiple pages React App.
-Fetch data from Deezer API
+Here the code of the `Stop watch` exercise.